DebXD/link-media-scraper-bot/README.md

 # link-media-scraper-bot
-A Telegram bot that used to download or upload the media contents from cyberdrop, bunkr and streamtape links.<br>
+A Telegram bot that used to download or upload the media contents from cyberdrop, bunkr and streamtape links.
-*Note - Bunkr scraper is kind of dead.

 ## Simply Deploy on Heroku (Easier Way):